xXleowXx/gitlab-charts/doc/advanced/geo/index.md

-   GitLab Geo secondary database is correctly configured ... not a secondary node Database replication enabled? ... not a secondary node Database replication working? ... not a secondary node GitLab Geo tracking database is configured to use Foreign Data Wrapper? ... not a secondary node GitLab Geo tracking database Foreign Data Wrapper schema is up-to-date? ... not a secondary node GitLab Geo HTTP(S) connectivity ... not a secondary node HTTP/HTTPS repository cloning is enabled ... yes Machine clock is synchronized ...
+   GitLab Geo secondary database is correctly configured ... not a secondary node Database replication enabled? ... not a secondary node Database replication working? ... not a secondary node GitLab Geo HTTP(S) connectivity ... not a secondary node HTTP/HTTPS repository cloning is enabled ... yes Machine clock is synchronized ...
 Exception: getaddrinfo: Servname not supported for ai_socktype